Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Introduction

 Our main assumptions on the kernel $K$ are listed in Section \ref{sec:K}.
 In particular, we will require that $K$ is sufficiently regular and has at most a singularity in the origin, that is $ K\in W^{1,1}(\Rd\setminus B(0,r))$ for all $r>0$.
 In addition, we assume that there exist $m>0$ and $s\in (0,1)$ such that

 and that for all $\lambda>0$ and all $e\in \mathbb{S}^{d-1}:=\partial B(0,1)$ there holds

 where $e^\perp$ is the hyperplane of vectors that are orthogonal to $e$, and $\pi_{e^\perp}$ is the orthogonal projection operator on $e^\perp$.
-Actually, we will need to make these informations quantitative, in order to use them in the proofs, see Section \ref{sec:K} for a detailed presentation of the assumptions.
+Actually, in order to exploit these properties in our proofs, we will need to make them quantitative.
+We refer the reader to Section \ref{sec:K} for a detailed presentation of the assumptions.

-We remark that in \cite{dfm:convergenceof} a similar problem has been studied, but in that work the assumptions on the interaction kernel, and thus the choice of the rescaling, are different from ours.
-Indeed, the kernel $K$ in \cite{dfm:convergenceof} is assumed to be bounded near the origin (hence nonsingular) and to decay as $\frac{1}{|x|^{d+1}}$ at infinity.
-Also, the rescaled curvature is defined as The authors then prove that as $\eps\to 0$, this rescaled curvature converges to an anisotropic local curvature functional, and, finally, they show that the rescaled geometric motion approaches the motion by this anisotropic mean curvature.
+We point out that in \cite{dfm:convergenceof} a similar problem was studied, but there the assumptions on the interaction kernel, and thus the choice of the rescaling, are different from ours.
+Indeed, the authors of \cite{dfm:convergenceof} assume the kernel $K$ to be bounded near the origin (hence nonsingular) and to decay as $\left|x\right|^{-(d+1)}$ at infinity.
+The rescaled curvature is defined as

+and the authors prove that, as $\ep\to 0$, it converges to an anisotropic, local curvature functional.
+They also show that the rescaled geometric motion approaches the flow driven by the limiting curvature.

-More recently, other related results on the asymptotic behaviour of rescaled nonlocal functionals have appeared in the literature, mainly in the stationary setting.
-For radial kernels, in \cite{mrt:nonlocalperimeter}, it is proved that the rescaled perimeters $\frac{1}{\eps} \Per_{K_\eps}(E)$ converge pointwise to the local perimeter functional; in the same paper, pointwise convergence of the rescaled curvature to the local mean curvature is obtained as well.
-An improvement concerning convergence of perimeters has lately been obtained by one of the authors in \cite{bp:onthe}, where $\Gamma$-convergence of the functionals $\frac{1}{\eps}\Per_{K_\eps}(E)$ to De Giorgi's perimeter is established for a class of radial, singular kernels.
+In the last years, other results related to the asymptotic behavior of rescaled nonlocal functionals have appeared in the literature, mainly in the stationary setting.
+For radial, nonsingular kernels, it is proved in \cite{mrt:nonlocalperimeter} that the rescaled perimeters $\ep^{-1} \Per_{K_\ep}(E)$ converge pointwise to the local perimeter functional.
+In the same paper, pointwise convergence of the rescaled curvature to the local mean curvature is obtained as well.
+An improvement concerning the convergence of perimeters has recently been obtained in \cite{bp:onthe,pag:halfspaces}, where $\Gamma$-convergence of the functionals $\ep^{-1} \Per_{K_\ep}(E)$ to De Giorgi's perimeter is established for a class of singular kernels.
+Results in the same spirit addressing specifically the fractional case can be found in \cite{a,b,v}, see also \cite{sv} for $\Gamma$-convergence of nonlocal phase transitions.
+Finally, we recall the recent preprint \cite{cdnp:convergence}, where stability results for nonlocal geometric evolutions are studied by using viscosity solutions arguments.
+In the present paper, we propose a different, more geometric, approach to the problem, as we will detail in the following.

-Our first main result is the uniform convergence for smooth compact sets of the rescaled curvature functionals to a anisotropic local mean curvature functional.
+Our first main result is the uniform convergence of the rescaled curvature functionals to a local, anisotropic mean curvature functional, when they are computed for smooth, compact sets.
+We fix some notations needed to formulate the precise statement.